Ffyud/mijn-website-jekyll/_posts/2022-01-02-build-a-website-with-jekyll-and-publish-it.md.md

 ## 4 Publish your website

-Jekyll can be hosted for free on a lot of places, like [Github Pages](https://pages.github.com/).
-For this post we are using [Digital Ocean](https://en.wikipedia.org/wiki/DigitalOcean).
-They allow you to publish up to 3 static websites for free on their [App Platform](https://docs.digitalocean.com/products/app-platform/).
+Jekyll can be hosted for free on a lot of places, like [Github Pages](https://pages.github.com/) or on the free tier at Digital Ocean, called [App Platform](https://docs.digitalocean.com/products/app-platform/).

-### 4.1 Create an account
+### 4.1 Publish via Github Pages

-### 4.2 Create an app
+You can follow along with the instructions, or go see the official [Github Docs](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) for setting this up.

+#### 4.1.1 Turn on Pages
+In order to publish your website on Github Pages, go to the page of your repository and navigate to *Settings* and then *Pages*.

+#### 4.1.2 Create a new branch

+#### 4.1.3

-### 4.3 Publish your website
+### 4.2 Publish via Digital Ocean

-### 4.4 Get a proper domain
+### 4.3 Get a proper domain

 ## 5 What's next